LowryConor/gpu_passthrough/README.md

       - NVIDIA_VISIBLE_DEVICES=all
 ```
 Bring that up with ```docker-compose up``` and check if you are able to access the WebGUI at ```http://<VM-IP-ADDRESS>:8096```
-Once in Jellyfin, navigate to Dashboard -> Playback -> Enable Hardware Transcoding.
+Once in Jellyfin, navigate to Dashboard -> Playback -> Enable Hardware Acceleration.
 ![alt text](gpu_jellyfin.png?raw=true)
 That's it done!